 - Make the stuffing ahead if short on time.
 The meat stuffing can be made in advance and stored in the freezer for up to 2 months or fridge for up to 24 hours.
 If going this route, make sure the stuffing is drained prior to stuffing the Baladi bread.

-How To Stuff Minced Meat Into Pita Bread
+How To Stuff Minced Meat Into Pita Pockets

 Spread the meat stuffing in a very thin layer.
 The amount of meat depends on the size of the pita bread you are using.
 I make sure there is enough meat covering the bread in all of the corners, but in the thinnest layer possible.
 Less is more in this case.